rehno-lindeque/adt.js/README.markdown

     Result:
     in A and in B

-Any key in an interface that is prefixed by an underscore is considered to be *private* and will not be included.
+Any key in an interface that is prefixed by an underscore is considered to be *private* and will not be used by **adt.js**.

 Inside an evaluator **adt.js** attaches its own private members to `this`.
 Besides `this._pattern`, **adt.js** also provides...